Programs & Services

 Research & Development Tax Credit

 The Saskatchewan Research and Development (R&D) Tax Credit is designed to encourage private-sector R&D investment in Saskatchewan.
-It is available at a rate of 15 per cent of qualifying R&D expenditures incurred by corporations in Saskatchewan.
+It is available in respect to qualifying R&D expenditures incurred by corporations in Saskatchewan.

 Saskatchewan introduced the R&D Tax Credit in the 1998-99 Budget as a non-refundable credit against Saskatchewan CIT otherwise payable, to encourage private-sector corporations to invest in research and development and the expansion of knowledge-based industries in the province.

 The Saskatchewan R&D Tax Credit is available to all corporations filing a T2 CIT return and having a permanent establishment in Saskatchewan.
-It is equal to 15 per cent of all eligible expenditures on scientific research and experimental development incurred in the province.
+It is a non-refundable credit equal to 10 per cent of all eligible expenditures on scientific research and experimental development incurred in the province.

-For qualifying expenditures made after March 19, 1998 and before March 19, 2009, the R&D Tax Credit is non-refundable.
-It may only be used to reduce current-year Saskatchewan CIT otherwise payable.
-Companies that are unable to utilize the credit in the current year can choose to either renounce it or apply it to another taxation year.
+For qualifying expenditures made after March 19, 1998 and before March 19, 2009, the R&D Tax Credit was non-refundable.
+Credits earned could only be used to reduce current-year Saskatchewan CIT otherwise payable.
+Companies unable to utilize the credit in the current year could choose to either renounce it or apply it to another taxation year.
 Carryforward provisions allow corporations to carry their unused credits back up to three taxation years or forward up to ten taxation years.
 Tax credits may be carried through trusts and partnerships, and through certain corporate wind-ups and amalgamations, but cannot be carried back to predecessor corporations.

 For qualifying expenditures made between March 19, 2009 and March 31, 2012, the R&D Tax Credit was fully refundable for all corporations, and may be used to reduce Saskatchewan CIT and other tax liabilities and/or to create a tax refund.

-For qualifying R&D expenditures incurred on or after April 1, 2012, the 15 per cent R&D Tax Credit continues to be refundable for Canadian-controlled private corporations, subject to a maximum annual limit of $3 million in qualifying expenditures.
-Qualifying expenditures in excess of this annual limit, as well as all qualifying expenditures by other corporations, are eligible for a 15 per cent non-refundable R&D Tax Credit.
-Non-refundable tax credits earned in a year can be applied against Saskatchewan CIT otherwise payable for that year or in any of the subsequent ten taxation years (or the previous three taxation years).
+For qualifying R&D expenditures incurred during the period of April 1, 2012 to March 31, 2015, the 15 per cent R&D Tax Credit continued to be refundable for Canadian-controlled private corporations, subject to a maximum annual limit of $3 million in qualifying expenditures.
+Qualifying expenditures in excess of this annual limit, as well as all qualifying expenditures by other corporations, remained eligible for a 15 per cent non-refundable R&D Tax Credit.
+Non-refundable tax credits earned in a year could be applied against Saskatchewan CIT otherwise payable for that year or in any of the subsequent ten taxation years (or the previous three taxation years).

 Definition of Research & Development